 - A The vehicle contains parts that contain powerful magnets.
 If a person who is wearing a pacemaker or other medical device is close to these parts, the medical device may be affected by the magnets.
-Such persons must not perform work on the vehicle. - Be sure to verify that the READY indicator is off (if possible), and the high-voltage system is stopped. - After the high-voltage system is shut down, please wait approximately ten (10) minutes for complete discharge of the high-voltage capacitor.
-While waiting, do not operate any vehicle functions.
+Such persons must not perform work on the vehicle. - Be sure to check the READY indicator (1) in the instrument cluster, and verify that the READY indicator is off and the high voltage system is stopped.